esvanha/chip8/README.md

 # CHIP-8 Emulator
-This is a CHIP-8 emulator written in C. It is currently only tested on Linux.
+This is a CHIP-8 emulator written in C. It has currently only been tested on Linux.

 Opcodes and other information were taken from [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).